vt-tlos-pathways/pathways-docs/option1.md

 Clicking the name of an assignment will open that Canvas assignment in a new browser tab. :four:

-In the list, you are reminded of the point that each assignment is worth :five: and the state of the assignment in Canvas: published (available to students), unpublished (unavailable to students), or already configured for another outcome. :six:
+In the list, you are reminded of the points that each assignment is worth :five: and the state of the assignment in Canvas: published (available to students), unpublished (unavailable to students), or already configured for another outcome. :six:

 ![Selecting an Assignment Guide](/_media/selectingassignment.png "Selecting an Assignment Guide")